Graph Modeling, How to, Styling

 • We move on to the 'Control panel' on the right-hand side, with four tabs.
 Currently, there are no statistics available in the 'Stat' tab.
 We select the 'Settings' tab to start our visualization styling.

 • In the 'Settings' tab, we decide first what 'Titles' are to be shown - which properties will define nodes and relationships in the visualization.
-We decided to select the 'Name' property for nodes titles, which identifies every single node from our data set.
+We decided to select the 'Name' property for node titles, which identifies every single node from our data set.
 For the edges (relationships) we selected the 'Subtype' property, which in our data set has the values, such as 'Installed', 'Used', etc.

 GIF: Graphlytic visualization - basic styling for nodes and relationships